Ameba-AIoT/ameba-iot-docs/ameba/en/at_command/src/introduction.rst

    +--------------------+-------------------+-------------------+----------------------+

 We set the Ameba module as a slave, and the MCU as a host.
 The host can send AT commands to the slave and receive the corresponding AT response.
-Users can use AmebaLite, AmebaSmart, and AmebaDPlus as slaves for AT commands.
 The AT commands consist of a wide range of types, such as Wi-Fi commands, MQTT commands, WebSocket commands, TCP/IP commands, and Bluetooth commands.

 Hardware Connection